Sally Nuamah

 Trained as a political scientist, Sally Nuamah’s research sits at the intersection of race, gender, education policy, and political behavior.
 Her work is focused on using both quantitative and qualitative methods to examine the political consequences of public policies for Black people across the United States, as well as in Ghana and South Africa.

 Nuamah's latest book, Closed for Democracy, investigates the political consequences of mass closures on Black Americans' relationship with government.
-The book received the American Political Science Association’s Ralph J. Bunche Award, Dennis Judd Award, and the Best Book Award from the Race, Ethnicity & Politics section.
-Research from the book was recently published in the American Political Science Review and Perspectives on Politics.
+The book received the 2023 American Political Science Association’s Ralph J. Bunche Award, Dennis Judd Award, and the Best Book Award from the Race, Ethnicity & Politics section.
+In 2024, Closed for Democracy received the W.E.B Dubous Distinguished Book Award from the National Conference of Black Political Scientists and was named a finalist for the Prose award in Politics.
+Research from the book has been published in the American Political Science Review and Perspectives on Politics.
 Her newest research is focused on the punishment of Black women and girls and its consequences for their participation in American democracy.
-An article based on this work was named the 2021 “Best Paper on Intersectionality” from the American Political Science Association.
+An article based on this work was named the 2021 “Best Paper on Intersectionality” from the American Political Science Association and the Rodney Higgins Best Faculty Paper Award.

 Nuamah’s first book, How Girls Achieve (2019) highlights how the biased educational experiences of Black girls in the U.S. and Africa limit their ability to achieve democratic equity.
 It received the 2020 Prose Award in Education Practice and Social Science by the American Publishers Association; the 2020 Critics’ Choice Book Award from the American Educational Studies Association, and the 2021 Jackie Kirk Outstanding Book Award from the Comparative International Education Society.